duderstadt-lab/mars-docs/tutorials/Scripting/introduction-to-groovy-scripting.md

 ```

-An inspection on the archive shows that indeed "dist_y" is added as a parameter to the parameters tab for each molecule.
+An inspection on the Molecule Archive shows that indeed "dist_y" is added as a parameter to the parameters tab for each molecule.

 <img src='{{site.baseurl}}/tutorials/img/intro-groovy/img8.png' width='650' />